Catholic High School for Boys (Little Rock, Arkansas)

 Catholic High School for Boys is a private, Catholic high school located in Little Rock, Arkansas, established in 1930.

 Activities

 Extracurricular activities

 The Catholic High School for Boys mascot is The Rockets, with purple and gold serving as its school colors.

 Athletics

 The Little Rock Catholic Rockets compete in the 7A Classification, which is the state's largest classification, administered by the Arkansas Activities Association.
 The Rockets compete in the 7A/6A Central Conference.
-Interscholastic activities include: football, golf, basketball, bowling, cross country running, soccer, swimming and diving, wrestling, track and field, and baseball.

 The Rockets have won the following state championships: